mikeroyal/Fedora-Guide/README.md

 [PipeWire](https://pipewire.org) is a server and user space API to deal with multimedia pipelines.It provides a low-latency, graph based processing engine on top of audio and video devices that can be used to support the use cases currently handled by both pulseaudio and JACK.
 PipeWire was designed with a powerful security model that makes interacting with audio and video devices from containerized applications easy.
 Nodes in the graph can be implemented as separate processes, communicating with sockets and exchanging multimedia content using fd passing.

+[Yabridge](https://github.com/robbert-vdh/yabridge) is a modern and transparent way to use Windows VST2 and VST3 plugins on Linux.
+Yabridge seamlessly supports using both 32-bit and 64-bit Windows VST2 and VST3 plugins in a 64-bit Linux VST host as if they were native VST2 and VST3 plugins, with optional support for [plugin groups](https://github.com/robbert-vdh/yabridge#plugin-groups) to enable inter-plugin communication for VST2 plugins and quick startup times.

+[Sonobus](https://sonobus.net) is an easy to use application for streaming high-quality, low-latency peer-to-peer audio between devices over the internet or a local network.

+[Avid Pro Tools](https://www.avid.com/pro-tools) is an industry standard audio-production software for songwriters, musicians, producers, and engineers.

 [LMMS](https://lmms.io/) is an open source digital audio workstation application program.
 When LMMS is pairedr with appropriate computer hardware, it allows music to be produced by arranging samples, synthesizing sounds, playing on a MIDI keyboard, and combining the features of trackers and sequencers.
 Developed by Paul Giblock and Tobias Junghans, this program stands for "Linux MultiMedia Studio" and supports handy plugins that enables it to work on different operating systems.

 [Ardour](http://ardour.org/) is an open source, collaborative effort of a worldwide team including musicians, programmers, and professional recording engineers.
 Development is transparent — anyone can watch our work as it happens.
 Like a good piece of vintage hardware, you can open the box and look inside.